List of Royal Air Force stations: Royal Air Force

 Operations are supported by numerous other flying and non-flying stations, with activity centred at RAF Honington which coordinates Force Protection, and RAF Leeming and RAF Wittering which have a support enabler role.

 Stations such as RAF Cranwell, RAF Valley and RAF Shawbury form part of the UK Military Flying Training System, which is dedicated to training aircrew for all three UK armed services.
 Specialist ground crew training takes place at RAF Cosford and MOD St Athan.

-The Control and Reporting Centre (CRC) at RAF Boulmer is tasked with compiling a Recognised Air Picture of UK airspace and providing tactical control of the Quick Reaction Alert Force.
+The Control and Reporting Centre (CRC) at RAF Boulmer compiles a Recognised Air Picture of UK airspace and providing tactical control of the Quick Reaction Alert Force.
 Boulmer is supported by a network of seven Remote Radar Heads (RRHs) spread throughout the UK.

 Ministry of Defence

-Several former RAF stations are still owned by the Ministry of Defence (MOD), and are operated by defence contractor QinetiQ in the test and evaluation role.
-The main facility is MOD Boscombe Down in Wiltshire, which still has a significant RAF presence.
+Several former RAF stations are owned by the Ministry of Defence (MOD), and are operated by defence contractor QinetiQ in the test and evaluation role.
+The main facility is MOD Boscombe Down in Wiltshire, which has a significant RAF presence.

 A small number of former RAF stations remain in MOD ownership even though they are used by the RAF in the relief landing ground (RLG) role, flying by Volunteer Gliding Squadrons or other training purposes.
 They are described as airfields and are typically unmanned.